robnagler/robnagler.github.io/_drafts/2022-01-21-Autobiography-of-Malcolm-X.md

 > Jim, would die in bed, of natural causes.

 > [k178] Louise Little, my mother, who was born in Grenada, in the British
 > West Indies, looked like a white woman.
-Her father was white.
+Her father __was__ white.

->
-> FIXME
-> > [k179] Of this white father of hers, I know nothing except her shame
+> [k179] Of this white father of hers, I know nothing except her shame
 > about it.

 > [k185] The teaching of Marcus Garvey stressed becoming independent of the